orisai/scheduler/docs/README.md

 Each part of expression can also use wildcard, lists, ranges and steps:

-- wildcard - match always
+- wildcard – match always
 	- `* * * * *` - At every minute.
 	- day of week and day of month also support `?`, an alias to `*`
-- lists - match list of values, ranges and steps
+- lists – match list of values, ranges and steps
 	- e.g. `15,30 * * * *` - At minute 15 and 30.
-- ranges - match values in range
+- ranges – match values in range
 	- e.g. `1-9 * * * *` - At every minute from 1 through 9.
-- steps - match every nth value in range
+- steps – match every nth value in range
 	- e.g. `*/5 * * * *` - At every 5th minute.
 	- e.g. `0-30/5 * * * *` - At every 5th minute from 0 through 30.
 - combinations
 	- e.g. `0-14,30-44 * * * *` - At every minute from 0 through 14 and every minute from 30 through 44.

-You can also use macro instead of an expression:
+Use a macro instead of an expression:

 - `@yearly`, `@annually` - At 00:00 on 1st of January. (same as `0 0 1 1 *`)
 - `@monthly` - At 00:00 on day-of-month 1. (same as `0 0 1 * *`)